Gromia: History of study

-Eventually, when molecular studies combined data from several genes — actin, polyubiquitin, RNA polymerase II and small subunit rRNA genes — Gromia was shown to be a sister group to Foraminifera.
-Moreover, within the genus Gromia, studies of the small subunit ribosomal RNA genes of various deep sea gromiids has revealed species diversity within Gromia, with molecular data tending to correlate with distinct morphologies of the various species’ tests.
+Eventually, when molecular studies combined data from several genes – actin, polyubiquitin, RNA polymerase II and small subunit rRNA genes – Gromia was shown to be a sister group to Foraminifera.
+Moreover, within the genus Gromia, studies of the small subunit ribosomal RNA genes of various deep-sea gromiids has revealed species diversity within Gromia, with molecular data tending to correlate with distinct morphologies of the various species’ tests.

-Gromia were long thought to only inhabit shallow waters, until samples from the Arabian Sea from depths below 1,000 m revealed the first deep sea gromiid — Gromia spherica.
-Additional species of deep sea Gromia protists were later described in waters from the Arabian sea, the European Arctic sea, and off the coast of Antarctica, among other locations, and characterized both morphologically and through molecular studies of their small subunit rRNA genes.
+Gromia were long thought to only inhabit shallow waters, until samples from the Arabian Sea from depths below 1,000 m revealed the first deep-sea gromiid – Gromia sphaerica.
+Additional species of deep-sea Gromia protists were later described in waters from the Arabian sea, the European Arctic sea, and off the coast of Antarctica, among other locations, and characterized both morphologically and through molecular studies of their small subunit rRNA genes.

 Habitat and ecology

 Gromiids inhabit sediments or surfaces of flora in both shallow waters and the deep sea.
 The best characterized species of shallow-water Gromia is G. oviformis.
 It inhabits intertidal zones and other regions of shallow waters; it is often found attached to rocks, kelp, weeds, Cladophora algae, or within sediments.
 G. oviformis has been shown to tolerate a temperature range of 0–30 °C.